tinacms/tina.io/content/docs/advanced/creating-field-component.md

 next: '/docs/advanced/customizing-forms'
 ---

-A field plugin's `Component` is React component that accepts three props:
+A field plugin's `Component` is a React component that accepts three props:

 - `field`: The [field definition](https://tinacms.org/docs/reference/toolkit/fields) for the current field.
 - `input`: The data and callbacks necessary to make an input.